Shai Gilgeous-Alexander NBA Preview vs. the Nets

-Shai Gilgeous-Alexander will take the court for the Oklahoma City Thunder on Sunday at 7:00 PM ET, versus the Brooklyn Nets.
+Shai Gilgeous-Alexander and the Oklahoma City Thunder match up versus the Brooklyn Nets at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.